evertheylen/logicpy/README.md

 ## Why not use it?

 I didn't add any metaprogramming, since this would logically be Python's job.
 There is no 'standard library'.
 There are still going to be a lot of bugs.
+This project contains more lines of Python than the total amount of lines of Prolog I have written in my life, so some things might behave unexpectedly (but I wouldn't know currently).
+It's more of a proof-of-concept.

 However, the biggest disadvantage might be performance.
 It's pretty slow.